Lumary2/Lumary2/README.md

 🎬 I share what I learn on my Youtube channel

-⚡ Fun fact: I'm also a lawyer and switched to Software E. as my passion career
+⚡ Fun fact: I'm also a lawyer and switched to Software Engineering as my passion career